dougeby/IntuneDocs/intune/compliance-policy-create-windows.md

 - **Minimum password length:** - Supported on Windows 8.1.

-Specify the minimum number of digits or characters that the user&#39;s password must contain.
+Specify the minimum number of digits or characters that the user's password must contain.

 For devices that are accessed with a Microsoft Account, the compliance policy fails to evaluate correctly if **Minimum password length** is greater than eight characters or if **Minimum number of character sets** is more than two characters.